-This post summarizes the current state of the project: the models, the offline results, the first Monte Carlo tree search experiments, and one real-pack example where several model variants make noticeably different choices.
+This post summarizes the current state of the project: the models, the offline results, the first Monte Carlo tree search experiments, a walk-through of a pack experiment, as well as a live example.

 The setup